BlueflameDynamics/Powershell-Utilities/README.md

 as reusable modules via the Import-Module command in building more complex scripts.
 One such script is the 'WinFormsLibrary.ps1' which includes functions for many common Windows WinForm dialogs.

-The repository contains folders for each application and a ZipFiles folder as a library of the projects.
+The repository contains folders for each application.

 I've also included both a 32-bit & 64-bit version of my PSRun3 Windows Powershell Host application, which provides a means of running Windows Powershell sceipts without a console window.
 For command syntax run:
 PSRun3.exe -help